-SECTION II: Limited to students majoring in religion or ministerial studies.
-SECTION III: Limited to qualified students on the Loma Linda Campus.
+SECTION I: Limited to students majoring in religion or ministerial studies.
+SECTION II: Limited to qualified students on the Loma Linda campus.
+Prerequisite: Consent of the instructor.

-RELB 505 Canon, Manuscripts and Versions of the Bible (3-4)
+RELB 505 Canon, Manuscripts, and Versions of the Bible (3-4)

-The formation of the Old and New Testaments, their transmission in manuscripts, the development of textual criticism and the history and an evaluation of the English versions.
+The formation of the Old and New Testaments, their transmission in manuscripts, the development of textual criticism, and the history and an evaluation of the English versions.